 I’ve got a favorite taco recipe to share that’s veggie-tastic!
 These street tacos are piled high with sautéed crimini mushrooms, zucchini, summer squash, onions, then sprinkled with salty panela cheese.
-This is just the way to use up this summer’s garden squash.

 As a novice gardener, I never have the wherewithal to know what I can grow, and how much of it I should grow.
 I haphazardly plant vegetable seedlings each year and cross my fingers.